your privacy is important to us

-Module 3 is the heart of the Summer School.
+Module 3 is the heart of the Summer University.
 It enables you to view available alternatives for reforming the economic and financial systems from a holistic perspective.
 Areas discussed include democratic banking, de-growth, work reduction and sustainable agriculture.

 Group Work Projects